What are fringe benefits?

 How to administer employee fringe benefits

-If you’re new to providing fringe benefits to your employees, we can help.
-At PeopleKeep, we specialize in helping organizations of all sizes offer personalized employee benefits.
-Our HRA administration software has helped thousands of employers reimburse current employees for the medical expenses most important to their needs.
+At PeopleKeep by Remodel Health, we're here to help you offer affordable and flexible health benefits.
+We specialize in helping small employers offer HRAs.
+Our HRA administration software has helped thousands of employers reimburse employees for the medical expenses most important to their needs.

-With PeopleKeep, you can offer your eligible employees one of three types of HRAs: a QSEHRA, ICHRA, or GCHRA.
+With PeopleKeep, you can offer your eligible employees an ICHRA or a QSEHRA.
 Our experts review your employees’ medical expenses for you, ensuring HIPAA compliance.
 With our software, you can manage your benefits in minutes each month.

 Learn how PeopleKeep’s HRA administration solution can help you set up a flexible and personalized health benefits package.